Lara-km/Wastewater-Treatment-Model/README.md

 ### 5.1 Assumptions and Principles:

-1. Continously stirred tank/perfect mixing: this allows for unifrom concentration of pollutant and chlorine throughout the control volume.
+1. Continuously stirred tank/perfect mixing: this allows for uniform concentration of pollutant and chlorine throughout the control volume.

-2. Constant Flow Rate (Q): constant flow of the waste water into the tank is modelled as steady state for mass balance purposes.
+2. Constant Flow Rate (Q): constant flow of the wastewater into the tank is modelled as steady state for mass balance purposes.

-3. Fixed influent Concentration (Cin): The influent of waste water is assumed to have a uniform pollutant concentration.
+3. Fixed influent concentration (Cin): The influent of wastewater is assumed to have a uniform pollutant concentration.

 ### 5.2 System Parameters:
-Fixed parameters seen in the correpsonding code are as follows,
+Fixed parameters seen in the corresponding code are as follows:

 1. Initial Pollutant Concentration (C0)